mxcube/mxcubeweb/README.md

 a bidirectional communication channel between backend and client.
 The backend exposes a REST API to the client.

-The client is implemented in ECMAScript6 and HTML5.
-React, Boostrap, and FabricJS are the main libraries used for the UI development.
+The UI is implemented in HTML, CSS and JavaScript, mainly with the React, Redux, Boostrap, and FabricJS libraries.

 ## Information for developers